Joanne Kyger: Mexico

-Beginning in the mid-80s and continuing for almost three decades, Kyger and Guravich frequently traveled to Mexico, often to Oaxaca, but also to Quintana Roo, Yucatán, Chiapis, Patzcuaro, Michoacan and Veracruz.
+Beginning in the mid-80s and continuing for almost three decades, Kyger and Guravich frequently traveled to Mexico, often to Oaxaca, but also to Quintana Roo, Yucatán, Chiapas, Pátzcuaro, Michoacán and Veracruz.
 These trips provided inspiration for several volumes of Kyger's poetry, including Phenomenological, an edition in the series A Curriculum of the Soul that explores the nature of consciousness.

 Later life and death

 Kyger became the Wednesday editor of the Bolinas Hearsay News in 1984, a post she held for over 20 years.
 During this period, she continued teaching occasionally at Naropa University and the New College, as well as teaching at Mills College and offering writing classes in Bolinas.
 In 2000, her 1981 collection of autobiographical writings was reissued as Strange Big Moon: Japan and India Journals, 1960–1964.
 More recent poetry collections include Again: Poems 1989–2000, As Ever: Selected Poems, The Distressed Look, and God Never Dies.
 In 2006 she was awarded a grant from the Foundation for Contemporary Arts Grants to Artists Award.
 About Now: Collected Poems was published in 2007 by the National Poetry Foundation and received the 2008 PEN Oakland Josephine Miles National Literary Award for Poetry.
 On Time: Poems 2005–2014, one of her last book of poems, was published by City Lights in 2015.
 Kyger describes her work in her 2005 artist statement: